 What must be submitted with the application?

-All applicants must submit: short written essays following the prompts in the online application; a resume; three letters of recommendation (ideally, academic and professional); transcripts from ALL previously attended institutions of higher education; TOEFL or IELTS scores for international students; and a non-refundable $50.00 application fee.
+All applicants must submit: short written essays following the prompts in the online application; a resume; three letters of recommendation (ideally, both academic and professional); transcripts from ALL previously attended institutions of higher education; TOEFL or IELTS scores for international students; and a non-refundable $100.00 application fee.